NoEndsNoGains/End-Of-Conflict/Book Proposal.md

 I am an academic and a practitioner.
 I wrote this book because it needed to exist (even if only for me).

-I am looking for a publisher who believes in the book itself, and who can bring the marketing expertise I don't have energy and patience for.
+I am looking for a publisher who believes in the book itself, and who can bring the marketing expertise.

 ### Where am I based?
 Uk, Somerset.